CBWFT-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-CBWFT switched from analogue to digital television broadcasting on December 9, 2011, from its Winnipeg transmitter atop the Richardson Building, after several delays, due to an "unforeseen delay that is outside of the Corporation's control," involving antenna erection.
-CBWFT's digital signal operates on UHF channel 51.
-Through the use of PSIP, digital television receivers will display CBWFT's virtual channel as 3.1.
+CBWFT switched from analog to digital television broadcasting on December 9, 2011, from its Winnipeg transmitter atop the Richardson Building, after several delays, due to an "unforeseen delay that is outside of the Corporation's control," involving antenna erection.
+CBWFT's digital signal operates on UHF channel 32, using virtual channel 3.

 Transmitters

-CBWFT operated 11 analogue television retransmitters in Manitoba (e.g. Brandon) and Northwestern Ontario (in the parts of that region which fall in the Central Time Zone, e.g. Kenora).
+CBWFT operated 11 analog television retransmitters in Manitoba (e.g. Brandon) and Northwestern Ontario (in the parts of that region which fall in the Central Time Zone, e.g. Kenora).
 Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down CBC's and Radio-Canada's remaining analog transmitters on July 31, 2012.
 None of CBC or Radio-Canada's television rebroadcasters were converted to digital.